rajasekhar1404/java_learning_programms/my_java_documentation.md

                in each node there will be three blocks, Those blocks consists of Link, data and again Link. with this method we can get the previous and next element data.

          ArrayList<T>
+               it will use array to store the elements.

          Vector<T>
       Queue<T>: It allow elements to arrange in a order.
       Speciality of queue is: FIFO(first in first out).